SpoonLabs/spoon-maven-plugin/README.md

 </plugin>
 ```

-## How to make a goal fail?
+## How to make the build fail?

-If you want to use a custom Processor for assessing properties and fail a build if those properties are not verified, you can easily make a build failing by throwing a `SpoonException` in the method `process()`.
+If you want to use a custom Processor for assessing properties (checkstyle-like, architectural rule checking, pattern checking, etc) and make the build fail if those properties are not verified, throw a `SpoonException` in the method `process()` of the processor.

 ## Reports